toml-lang/toml/README.md

 ```

 For large numbers, you may use underscores between digits to enhance
 readability.
-Each underscore must be surrounded by at least one digit.
+Each underscore must be surrounded by at least one digit on each
+side.

 ```toml
 int5 = 1_000